devrais/Warehouse/README.md

 ### Import Employyes

-In "commands" folder use "EmployeeController.php" to import employees using console commands.
+Use console command to import employees to database

 If on Linux: